 Afterwards returning to camp for breakfast - we had cereals, muesli, yoghurt, bread, cheeses, fruit salads and juice to indulge in.
 With all our luggage and sleeping bags packed, we head off to our next campsite with game drives en-route.

-Around lunch time, we stopped at a picnic site where we ordered the most delicious cheeseburger and Kudu steak burgers.
+Around lunchtime, we stopped at a picnic site where we ordered the most delicious cheeseburger and Kudu steak burgers.
 Tables were set under some trees, so it was nice and cool.
-There were some Vervet monkeys hanging around hopeful to get some leftovers – but the security guards keep a watchful eye on them!
+There were some Vervet monkeys hanging around hoping to get some leftovers - but the security guards keep a watchful eye on them!

 These animals are so calm and relaxed and pretend they do not see us.
 This is the closest I have ever been to wild animals.
 It was such a great experience - a trip to Kruger is definitely recommended.